ricbl/etsaliencymaps/README.md

 ```
 python -m src.compare_heatmaps --load_folder=heatmaps_model --save_folder=results
 ```
 - The generated csv files list the scores for each of the test examples.
 There is one csv file for each of the 3 methods: Thresholded, Weighted, Uniform.
-In all 3 csv files, the results for the baselines inter-observer and convex segmentation are the same.
+In all 3 csv files, the results for the baselines interobserver and convex segmentation are the same.
 The results for the attention maps are the same in the 3 csv files too.
 - To get the AUC classification scores listed by the end of section 3.2, run:
 ```
 python -m src.train -m sononet -ep 1 -ex test_auc_sononet -v test -l ./runs/<folder of the run you would like to test>/sononet/best_model.pt -bs 1